-We also track progress in reading and spelling with reading and spelling ages recorded in September and February.
+We also track progress in reading, spelling and multiplication tables, with reading and spelling ages recorded in September and February, and multiplication tables knowledge recorded termly.

 Throughout the year, all class teachers keep a record of each child's attainment for science and all the foundation subjects.
 These are completed on the School's Excel Foundation Subjects Assessments spreadsheets for each class.
 This information feeds into each subject leader's analysis of attainment in their subject.